 If you own property jointly with someone else, and this ownership includes the "right of survivorship," then the surviving owner automatically owns the property when the other owner dies.
 Although it will take some paperwork to show that title to the property is held solely by the surviving owner, no probate will be necessary to transfer the property.

 In Massachusetts, these forms of joint ownership are available:

 In Massachusetts, you can add a "payable-on-death" (POD) designation to bank accounts such as savings accounts or certificates of deposit.
 You still control all the money in the account—your POD beneficiary has no rights to the money, and you can spend it all if you want.
 At your death, the beneficiary can claim the money directly from the bank without probate court proceedings.

 Massachusetts lets you register stocks and bonds in transfer-on-death (TOD) form.
 People commonly hold brokerage accounts this way.
 If you register an account in TOD (also called beneficiary) form, the beneficiary you name will inherit the account automatically at your death.
 No probate court proceedings will be necessary; the beneficiary will deal directly with the brokerage company to transfer the account.

 Even if you don't do any planning to avoid probate, your estate may qualify for Massachusetts simplified "small estate" probate procedures.
-For more details, see Probate Shortcuts.
+For more details, see Probate Shortcuts in Massachusetts.
 For more on avoiding probate, see 8 Ways to Avoid Probate, by Mary Randolph (Nolo).